U.S. Senate approves boosting debt limit to $31.4 trillion, sends to House | Politics

 U.S. Senate approves boosting debt limit to $31.4 trillion, sends to House

-The 50-49 party-line vote follows a months-long standoff between Democrats and Republicans, with the latter seeking to force President Joe Biden's party to raise the debt limit from the current $28.9 trillion level on its own, generating fodder for attack ads during the 2022 congressional elections.
-A deal last week between Democratic Senate Majority Leader Chuck Schumer and his Republican counterpart, Mitch McConnell, set the stage for Tuesday's vote, bypassing normal Senate rules requiring at least 60 of the chamber's 100 members to agree on most legislation.
+The 50-49 party-line vote follows a months-long standoff between Democrats and Republicans, with the latter seeking to force President Joe Biden's party to raise the debt limit on its own from the current $28.9 trillion level, generating fodder for attack ads during the 2022 congressional elections.
+A deal last week between Democratic Senate Majority Leader Chuck Schumer and his Republican counterpart, Mitch McConnell, set the stage for Tuesday's vote, bypassing normal Senate rules requiring at least 60 of the chamber's 100 members to agree to advance most legislation.

-The U.S. Senate on Tuesday approved raising the federal government's debt limit by $2.5 trillion, to about $31.4 trillion, and forwarded the measure to the House of Representatives to avoid an unprecedented default.
-The 50-49 party-line vote follows a months-long standoff between Democrats and Republicans, with the latter seeking to force President Joe Biden's party to raise the debt limit from the current $28.9 trillion level on its own, generating fodder for attack ads during the 2022 congressional elections.
+The U.S. Senate on Tuesday approved raising the federal government's debt limit by $2.5 trillion, to about $31.4 trillion, and sent it to the House of Representatives to pass and avert an unprecedented default.
+The 50-49 party-line vote follows a months-long standoff between Democrats and Republicans, with the latter seeking to force President Joe Biden's party to raise the debt limit on its own from the current $28.9 trillion level, generating fodder for attack ads during the 2022 congressional elections.

-Schumer said the increase would take borrowing into 2023, through the Nov.
+Schumer said the increase would cover the government's needs into 2023, through the Nov.
 8 midterm elections that will determine control of Congress.
 U.S. Treasury Secretary Janet Yellen had urged Congress to hike the debt limit before Wednesday.

+Under the unusual deal https://www.reuters.com/markets/rates-bonds/deal-avert-us-default-raise-debt-limit-faces-test-senate-2021-12-09 worked out by Schumer and McConnell, and approved by both chambers last week, legislation raising the debt ceiling could be passed this one time in the Senate by a simple majority, which meant Democrats could get it through on their own.
+In the House, Republican Representative Jodey Arrington told the chamber's Rules Committee he was disappointed that McConnell had agreed to the deal.
+The country's debt level was at its highest since World War Two and "we ain't in a war," Arrington said.

+The committee's chairman, Democrat Jim McGovern, responded: "I don't normally have many nice things to say about Mitch McConnell, but I do think he understands that ... not to allow this to go forward, it would be ruinous to our economy."
+The committee then voted 9-4 to move the legislation to the House floor.
 The increase is needed in part to cover debt incurred during Republican Donald Trump's presidency, when the debt rose by about $7.85 trillion, partly through sweeping tax cuts and spending to fight the COVID-19 pandemic.

 Republicans, who oppose the debt ceiling increase and control half of the Senate's 100 seats, have tried to link the vote to Biden's $1.75 trillion "Build Back Better" bill to bolster the social safety net and fight climate change.

-"Later today, every Senate Democrat is going to vote along party lines to raise our nation's debt limit by trillions of dollars.
-If they jam through another reckless taxing and spending spree, this massive debt increase will just be the beginning," McConnell said in a speech in the chamber.
-Under the unusual deal https://www.reuters.com/markets/rates-bonds/deal-avert-us-default-raise-debt-limit-faces-test-senate-2021-12-09 worked out by Schumer and McConnell, and approved by both chambers last week, legislation raising the debt ceiling could be passed this one time in the Senate by a simple majority, which meant Democrats could get it through on their own.
+"Every Senate Democrat is going to vote along party lines to raise our nation's debt limit by trillions of dollars," McConnell said in a speech before the vote.
+"If they jam through another reckless taxing and spending spree, this massive debt increase will just be the beginning."

-"This is about paying debt accumulated by both parties, so I'm pleased Republicans and Democrats came together to facilitate a process that has made addressing the debt ceiling possible," Schumer said on the Senate floor.
+But Schumer was upbeat, saying: "This is about paying debt accumulated by both parties, so I'm pleased Republicans and Democrats came together to facilitate a process that has made addressing the debt ceiling possible."
 The debt ceiling fight and another self-created crisis, passing a bill to continue funding the government through February, occupied much of Congress' time this month, and members in both chambers are now eager to begin long holiday breaks.

-Votes to lift the country's debt ceiling have taken place on a regular basis since World War One.
-But some lawmakers in recent years have grown squeamish at such legislation, fearing voter backlash.
-Senate Finance Committee Chairman Ron Wyden told reporters on Tuesday that he would push to eliminate the borrowing limit to avoid future political standoffs over the recurring need to increase it.
+It remains unclear if congressional Democrats will be able to meet Schumer's other goal, passing Biden's sweeping $1.75 trillion bill to bolster the social safety net and fight climate change by Christmas.
+Deep disagreements within the party on the size and scope of the package have stalled that effort.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)